sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_02_analyze_document_code.md

 # Analyze and document code using GitHub Copilot

 GitHub Copilot can help you understand and document a codebase by generating explanations and documentation.
+In this exercise, you use GitHub Copilot to analyze a codebase and generate documentation for the project.

 This exercise should take approximately **20** minutes to complete.